Encoder-Inverter Framework for Seismic Acoustic Impedance Inversion

-where $V_p$ represents the P-wave velocity and $D$ represents the density. $I$ can only be measured by well logging and it is very costly, which means that $I$ data is scarce.
+where $V_p$ denotes the P-wave velocity and $D$ denotes the density.
+Acoustic impedance ($I$) can only be directly measured through well logging, which is expensive and results in limited data availability.

-Seismic records can reflect the distribution of acoustic impedance to a certain extent.
-Typically, seismic record can be regarded as being obtained by convolving the reflection coefficient with the seismic wavelet \citep{42}:
+Seismic records provide indirect information about acoustic impedance.
+Typically, a seismic trace is modeled as the convolution of the reflection coefficient series with a seismic wavelet \citep{42}:

-where $t$ represents sampling time, $S$ represents the seismic record, and $R$ represents the reflection coefficient sequence. $n$ represents a small amount of random noise, which can generally be eliminated using noise attenuation techniques.
-Additionally, the reflection coefficient sequence can be constructed using acoustic impedance:
+where $t$ is the sampling time, $S$ is the seismic trace, $R$ is the reflection coefficient series, $W$ is the seismic wavelet, and $n$ represents additive random noise, which can generally be mitigated using noise attenuation techniques.
+The reflection coefficient series can be calculated from acoustic impedance as follows:

-Combining Equation~\ref{Seismic Synthesis} and~\ref{Reflection Coefficient} can achieve the synthesis from acoustic impedance to seismic records.
-However, although forward modeling is relatively simple, the inverse solution for acoustic impedance is very difficult.
+By combining Equations~\ref{Seismic Synthesis} and~\ref{Reflection Coefficient}, seismic traces can be synthesized from acoustic impedance.
+However, while the forward modeling process is relatively straightforward, the inverse problem of recovering acoustic impedance from seismic data is highly challenging.